tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/04-certificate-authority.md

 `ssh -i ~/.ssh/kubethw_id_rsa root@$PUB_IP_ADDR`

 You may be prompted to verify the authenticity of the connection.
 Once verified, you should be logged in.
+Once you've become familiar with the server, exit the shell.

 Next, we need to connect to a worker node.
 You may recall that we set the IP address of worker-0 to 10.240.0.20.
 We'll use that information to "Jump" from the public machine to the other (non-public) machines.